 entertaining or even a summertime libation.

-Use an assortment of fresh herbs, such as basil, parsley, dill, and cilantro, and make this drink a day ahead to allow the
+Use an assortment of fresh herbs, such as basil, parsley, dill, and cilantro.
+Make this drink a day ahead to allow the flavors

 Bourbon and ginger ale combine to make a cool, colorful drink.